 What we know about the Turkey and Syria earthquake

-Paris (AFP) – A large earthquake hit southeastern Turkey and neighbouring Syria in the early hours of Monday, devastating cities and killing or injuring thousands.
+Paris (AFP) – A large earthquake hit southeastern Turkey and neighbouring Syria in the early hours of Monday, devastating cities and killing and injuring thousands.

 Here's what we know about the disaster so far: